sandyvern/Ruby-Exercises/README.md

 # Ruby Exercises
-####A repo for various Ruby exercises from various sources from my quest to learn Ruby.
+####A repo for various Ruby exercises from various sources on my quest to learn Ruby.